-- Impose costly procedures on our activities; - Diminish any competitive advantages that we attain; or - Negatively affect our results of operations and cash flows.
+- · Impose costly procedures on our activities; - Diminish any competitive advantages that we attain; or - Negatively affect our results of operations and cash flows.

-We have no experience in filing BLAs with the FDA.
+We have no experience in filing a Biologics License Application, or BLA, with the FDA.
 Because a BLA must be filed with and approved by the FDA before a biologic product may be commercialized, our lack of experience may impede our ability to obtain FDA approval in a timely manner, if at all, for our products, which in turn would delay or prevent us from commercializing those products.
-Similarly, our lack of experience with respect to obtaining regulatory approvals in countries other than the U.S. may impede our ability to commercialize our products in those countries.
+Similarly, our lack of experience with respect to obtaining regulatory approvals in countries other than the United States may impede our ability to commercialize our products in those countries.